Tuition and fees for 2018 will be available by early February. The rates listed below are for summer 2017.

 In order to secure a place in the program, a $1,000.00 nonrefundable deposit, credited toward tuition, is due upon notification of acceptance to the program.
 A bill for the balance due will be issued to the student's Columbia University email address in early June (Session I) or late June/early July (Session II).

 Individual applications for financial aid are not accepted.
-Scholarships are awarded to students who have been identified by community organizations that work in collaboration with Columbia University Pre-College Programs.
 Students are advised to check with their guidance counselors for information on securing financial assistance from outside sources.

 Prices are subject to Board of Trustee approval and may change.